#include <TCLObject.h>

 for more information, note however that some values of first

-will be treated specially, and that the
+or last will be treated specially, and that the

 underlying string representation operated on is a Unicode string